blacklightpy/vaultofknowledge/World Exploration/Literature/Origin of Writing.md

 - Phonemes (The smallest sonic unit of a language, which defines the phonetics of that language)
 - Morphemes (the smallest unit of a word that provides meaning to a combination of letters)
 	- Free morphemes (simplest form of a lexeme)
-	- Bound Morphemes (prefixe, infix or suffix morphemes)
+	- Bound Morphemes (prefix, infix or suffix morphemes)
 - Discourse (Tulus)

 - Ideograms (A graphical symbol that represents an idea or a concept, either by prior familiarity or by resemblance to a physical object)